IvanIsCoding/ResuLLMe/README.md

 * Render the JSON resume using LaTeX to generate a new PDF of the enhanced resume

 > [!IMPORTANT]
 > ResuLLMe was updated to support macOS and Windows.
 For that to happen, we had to switch the LaTeX engine.
-If you prefer the old rendering behavior, check the code in the `stable/v1` branch.
+If you prefer the old rendering behavior, check the code in the `v1` branch.

+> [!NOTE]
+> If ResuLLMe fails to extract data from your CV, you can manually download the JSON output, edit it and re-render at the "Render JSON Resume" tab

 ## 🏃 Running Natively